alexavalencia/petstore-api-automation/README.md

  docker run -i dock-k6 run - <getPetByStatus-Stress.js
 ```

-I conducted tests on the API responsible for retrieving animal data from the state.
+I conducted tests on the API responsible for retrieving pet data by the state.
 The GET method, which retrieves information from the database, can be impacted by performance due to handling large data volumes.

 Since this is our initial interaction with the API and we have no non-functional requirements, the tests aim to determine response times and the request capacity per second.
 This information will help define the requirements for the business owner.